ccsl-usp/modelo-latex/README.md

 includes a FAQ, a short (but reasonably compreehensive) LaTeX tutorial, and some examples of LaTeX commands.
-Besides that, there are lots of comments in the "tese-exemplo.tex" and "miolo-preambulo.tex" files about the packages used and things you might want to customize or learn more about.
+Besides that, there are lots of comments in the "tese-exemplo.tex" and other included .tex files about the packages used and things you might want to customize or learn more about.
 These comments are in Brazilian Portuguese.
 Even if you have some LaTeX experience, you may benefit from skimming the comments, tutorial, and examples, as they include some useful tips.

-You need a working LaTeX installation, including biber and biblatex (among other packages).
+You need a reasonably recent working LaTeX installation (2017 or newer), including biber and biblatex (among other packages).
 The document may be compiled with "make" or "latexmk" (preferred) and this repo includes a compiled version of it.

 ## FAQ